Sam-Osian/PFD-toolkit/docs/getting_started/discover_themes.md

 ## Set up the Extractor

 The Extractor reads the text from the reports you provide.
-Each `include_*` flag controls which report columns are sent to the LLM.
-Here we are only interested in the coroner's concerns, so we turn everything else off:
+Each `include_*` flag controls which sections of the reports are sent to the LLM for analysis.
+In this example, we are only interested in the coroner's concerns, so we turn everything else off:

 ```python
 from pfd_toolkit import Extractor